andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 The following TF_VARs are required:

 - `project`: GCP project ID
-- `mongodb_atlas_org_id`: MongoDB Atlas organization ID
-- `mongodb_atlas_host`: The hostname of the MongoDB Atlas cluster
-- `mongodb_atlas_pubkey` The MongoDB cloud API access public key
 - `container_image_api`: container image tag for the API application (in GCP Artifact Registry)
 - `container_image_db`: container image tag for the DB application (in GCP Artifact Registry)

-### MongoDB Atlas:

-This project does not create a MongoDB Atlas cluster.
-That must be created manually in the Atlas console.
-This is because it is not possible to create a free-tier cluster with the `mongodb/mongodbatlas` Terraform provider.

-To deploy using Atlas free-tier, the first Terraform run will fail, until a free-tier cluster is created manually.
-The `mongodb_atlas_host` and `mongodb_atlas_pubkey` values can be obtained after the cluster is created, and then a second TF run is needed to complete the creation.

 ## TODO: